Logo

 Malcolm III and his wife Margaret, later Saint Margaret, used Dunfermline Abbey and Palace as their main Royal residence, now a partial ruin.

-1100s - Stirling Castle is also built to serve as another secure Royal residence and military fortress 35 miles west of Edinburgh.
+1100s - Stirling Castle was also built to serve as another secure Royal residence and military fortress 35 miles west of Edinburgh.
 Stirling Castle Palace and Great Hall are slightly larger than the ones at Edinburgh Castle.

 Edinburgh and Stirling Castles were ideally situated from where to control most of Scotland.